segmentstream-com/segmentstream-com.github.io/_docs/integrations/facebook.md

 ### <a name="2_1"></a>Product feed has grouped products
 ------
 Facebook receives information about products placed on the site through an XML feed.
-With a certain interval, the Criteo robot downloads a feed from your server.
+With a certain interval, the Facebook robot downloads a feed from your server.
 This feed contains information about all products on the site.

 [Learn more about the feed format.](https://support.google.com/merchants/answer/7052112)